 The all-inclusive, adult-only Pueblo Bonito Pacifica Resort is a tranquil, upscale resort on a gorgeous private beach.
 It feels removed and secluded from the Cabo nightlife, though it's only about a 10-minute drive away.
 Amenities are plentiful: there are two beautiful pools, tennis courts, five restaurants and five bars, and a full-service spa with beachside yoga classes.
 Beach and poolside beverage service is available, though note that beach beds may be reserved for guests staying in certain room categories.

-The Casa Dorada Resort & Spa has an excellent location on Medano Beach, offering the best swimming area in Cabo San Lucas.
-All 185 rooms are airy, sophisticated suites with spacious kitchenettes, large bathrooms with enormous showers and tubs, and balconies with ocean views.
-One outstanding feature is the big, beautiful pool with plush lounge chairs and poolside service.
-While other Cabo resorts can feel crowded, this pool maintains a peaceful quality, although some guests complain about music being a touch too loud.
-Hammocks by a cozy fire pit and free Wi-Fi are also positives.
-Fitness options include an 18-hole golf course, large fitness center, or morning yoga classes
+Medano Beach is the best swimming beach in Cabo San Lucas for swimming, and the 185-room Casa Dorada is located right in the heart of this area.
+Aside from the excellent beach location, one outstanding feature is the big, beautiful pool with plush lounge chairs and poolside service.
+While other Cabo resort pools can feel crowded, this one maintains a peaceful quality, although some guests complain about music being a touch too loud.
+Fitness options include an 18-hole golf course, large fitness center, or morning yoga classes.